MAPP gas

 A set of MAPP and oxygen cylinders is used for oxy-fuel welding and cutting.

-MAPP gas was a trademarked name, belonging to The Linde Group, a division of the former global chemical giant Union Carbide, for a fuel gas based on a stabilized mixture of methylacetylene (propyne), propadiene and propane.
+MAPP gas was a trademarked name (belonging to The Linde Group, a division of the former global chemical giant Union Carbide) for a fuel gas based on a stabilized mixture of methylacetylene (propyne), propadiene and propane.
 The name comes from the original chemical composition, methylacetylene-propadiene propane.
 "MAPP gas" is also widely used as a generic name for UN 1060 stabilised methylacetylene-propadiene (unstabilised methylacetylene-propadiene is known as MAPD).

-MAPP gas was widely regarded as a safer and easier-to-use substitute for acetylene, but, early in 2008, its production was discontinued at the only remaining plant in North America that still manufactured it.
-However, there are many MAPP substitutes on the market, often labeled "MAPP", "MAP-X" or "MAP-Plus" but containing mostly propylene with some propane and in some cases also dimethyl ether.
+MAPP gas was widely regarded as a safer and easier-to-use substitute for acetylene, but its production was discontinued early in 2008 at the only remaining plant in North America that still manufactured it.
+However, there are many MAPP substitutes on the market, often labeled "MAPP", "MAP-X" or "MAP-Plus", which contain mostly propylene with some propane (and, in some cases, dimethyl ether).